 Educational topics are provided in both long-program and topic-focused form, so that users can more easily create a custom program with information that is relevant to their audience (i.e. specifiers, building officials, etc.).

 To build a program, select the modules best suited to your presentation and combine them to create a single PDF or PowerPoint slide deck.
 We’re happy to help you create the best program possible from the selection of modules.
-Please call Abby at (608) 310-6704 if you have questions or would like assistance.
+Please contact us if you have questions or would like assistance.

 The presence of an airspace enclosed within a building envelope assembly is known to contribute to the overall thermal performance of the assembly.
 But, the actual R-value of an airspace can vary significantly depending on various conditions of use, such as the air-tightness of the assembly of materials enclosing an airspace.